-Here's a look at the life of Great Britain's Prince Philip, husband to Queen Elizabeth II.
+Here’s a look at the life of Great Britain’s Prince Philip, husband of Queen Elizabeth II.

 Birth date: June 10, 1921